PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Workplans.md

 To reduce waist there must be a possibility to change the work plan version while the process is running.
 To change should be allowed only if the finished and the current steps are equal to the new definition.
 It should be quite easy to check the tracing data whether the new definition would have led to the same tracing result.
 It should be forbidden to change the version if the tracing data does not fit to the new one.

 For each group of splits and joins leading to parallel threads there must be a bounding box with exactly one entry and one exit.
 The only exception of this rule is a global abort, if the process shall be terminated in case of an error.
-Its difficult (or even impossible) to validate termination if loops are allowed, because the termination of the loop cannot be validated at all.
+It is difficult (or even impossible) to validate termination if loops are allowed, because the termination of the loop cannot be validated at all.

 ## Create a Workplan

 The most comfortable way is to use the workplan editor to draw the workplan with the created task.
 But it is also possible to create a workplan programmatically to use it for example during the product import.
-A self created workplan could be looks like that:
+A self-created workplan could look like this:

 ```` cs
 // Prepare workplan